top of page

 PRICING:

-• Additional $1.00 fee per MC if you ask us to wash your fruit.
+• There is an additional $1.00 fee per milk crate if we have to clean your fruit.

 FAQs: